 Gum Disease Treatment in Olympia

+Periodontal treatment can be preventative or restorative depending on how early the disease is detected.
+Our goal is always to intervene as early as possible to help you avoid the advanced stages of gum disease and preserve your natural teeth.
 Your gum disease treatment depends on how severe your symptoms are and how advanced the disease is, your general health, your oral health, and the recommendations of Dr. Bath.
+For patients who have already experienced tooth loss due to advanced gum disease, we can also discuss long-term replacement options, including dental implants, to help restore your bite and maintain your oral function.
 At the early signs of gingivitis, we may recommend simple changes to your oral hygiene routine:

 - Brush more often